Could you use a handy outdoor side table or little bench? We built one using salvaged wood and pretty aqua blue paint.

 As you can see, it still looks quite rustic.
 I may distress it a bit more with sandpaper, but I’m leaving it for now to see how it responds to the elements.
 I used an outdoor paint, so it shouldn’t change too much over time.

 That’s the beauty of using old wood, right?
 Rain, hail or whatever Mother Nature decides to throw at it only enhances the look.
 Plus, the entire thing cost about $2 to make, so I’m not overly worried.
 It’s super heavy, too, which means it won’t go anywhere in a wind storm.

 It’s the perfect height alongside our chairs for holding drinks and books, but high enough to be used for extra seating at the table too.

-I may even use it as a flower pot stand.
+I may even use this DIY outdoor bench as a flower pot stand.
 I’m thinking about doing a mix of white and patterned pots with mostly green and white plants.
 I added this pop of pink until our perennials start to bloom.
 Can’t wait for my gorgeous peonies to open up!

 Of course, the soft blue colour works well inside our house too.
 It may find a place in our kitchen or front entrance come September.

 Looks like this outdoor side table has been around for years, doesn’t it?
 I love the rustic charm it gives to our backyard.

 Ready to see the other Outdoor Paint & Build-it Projects?

 You’re going to love these creative ideas from this year’s participants.
 Be sure to stop by and say HELLO!

 DIY Mosquito Repelling Planter Box by Elliven Studio